HatchApps/xavier-help/api.md

 Copy and store the given token in a safe place.
 Don't worry if you loose it, you can create a new one anytime.

-Add a bearer token as your authentication method and copy your given token in the correct field.
-See below.
+Select _bearer token_ as your authentication method and copy your given token into the correct field.
+See below:

 ![Add token](./images/token-postman.png)